VenierGiacomo/Prenota-PWA/README.md

-# Prenota - prenotare reso semplice
+# Prenota - Prenotazioni online a Trieste

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.